 Please note, our courses are developing and the exact details are subject to change.

-Solicitors Legal Skills Flex: Part-time, 20 weeks
+Solicitors Legal Skills Flex: Part-time, 20 week course

 The 20-week course is our recommended course for those who are working alongside their studies.
 You will study part-time for 15-20 hours a week, progressing quickly enough to learn, embed and retain the legal knowledge gained each week.